-For some info on John Ousterhout (pronounced OH-stir-howt), who created the Tcl-Tck scripting language to help him and his electrical engineering students execute class projects more efficiently and rapidly, see Ousterhout's page at Pac Bell.
+For some info on John Ousterhout (pronounced OH-stir-howt), who created the Tcl-Tck scripting language to help him and his electrical engineering students execute class projects more efficiently and rapidly, see the Wikipedia page on Ousterhout.

 A lot of support for Tcl-Tk on-going development comes via Activestate, a Canadian company.